shandongtlb/MI9-Nethunter-Project/README.md

 # MI9-Nethunter-Project
-Warning: This kernel is intended for hacker technology learning and communication, not for illegal use, all behaviors and responsibilities have nothing to do with me!
+<br> Warning: This kernel is intended for hacker technology learning and communication, not for illegal use, all behaviors and responsibilities have nothing to do with me!

-This kernel is modified based on Evirakernel and is suitable for MIUI_Q.
+<br> This kernel is modified based on Evirakernel and is suitable for MIUI_Q.
 The kernel version is 4.14.170.
 It can be updated irregularly later.
 You can download and use the kernel from release.

+<br> Kernel source code
 ## Kernel function
 <br>  WIFI Injection (support otg rt3070l ar9170 rtl8187.......)
 <br>  HID attack